Kitt Peak, looking south from atop the 0.9-meter Spacewatch telescope.

 On this telescope, Spacewatch developed the technique of scanning the sky with a charge-coupled device (CCD), and has been using it to survey for asteroids and comets since 1984.
 In October of 2002 the conversion to a mosaic of CCDs was completed and a new primary mirror was installed.
 See the Photo Gallery of the conversion.

-After visiting the Spacewatch facilities on Kitt Peak in 2012, Dr. Roger Carpenter, MD (ret.) provided us with images of the 36 inch telescope during construction and in its dome on the University of Arizona campus taken by his father Prof. Edwin Carpenter, in the 1920s and 1930s which were assembled into this powerpoint file.
+After visiting the Spacewatch facilities on Kitt Peak in 2012, Dr. Roger Carpenter, MD (ret.) provided us with images of the 36 inch telescope during construction (PPT) and in its dome on the University of Arizona campus taken by his father Prof. Edwin Carpenter, in the 1920s and 1930s.
 Also included are a few images taken by himself during his visit to Spacewatch showing the 36 inch in its present configuration in its dome on Kitt Peak.

 Photograph by Jim Scotti